free-hyperv-vdi/free-hyperv-vdi/README_EN.md

 # Cloud Desktop Management Platform

-The Cloud Desktop Management Platform is a comprehensive solution for managing and accessing cloud desktops, including server-side, web frontend, and client applications.
+The cloud desktop management platform is a comprehensive solution based on Windows Hyper-V for managing and accessing cloud desktops, including server-side, web front-end, and client-side applications.
 This platform allows users to create, manage, and connect to virtual cloud desktops, supporting GPU allocation, disk management, and user permission control.

 ![Cloud Desktop Management Platform](./images/云桌面.png)